-The issuance of Peruvian bonds equivalent to US$4 billion, including one due in 101 years, shows the country's macroeconomic strength, which was a key factor for this successful operation, Director of Sovereigns for the Americas at Fitch Ratings
+The issuance of Peruvian bonds equivalent to US$4 billion, including one due in 101 years, shows the country's macroeconomic strength, which was a key factor for this successful operation, Director of Latin American Sovereigns at Fitch Ratings

 Kelli Bissett-Tom affirmed on Thursday.